sdauby/credit-pricing/README.md

 ## 2.2 Code structure

-The below diagram presents the components of the system ordered by their dependencies.
+The below diagram presents the components and a simplified view of their dependency relationships.

 ![Components](https://github.com/sdauby/credit-pricing/blob/main/svg/components.svg "Components")